Thom-x/docker-fr24feed-piaware-dump1090/README.md

 Go to http://dockerhost:8754 to view the FR24 Feeder configuration panel.

 *Note : remove `-e "PANORAMA_ID=MY_PANORAMA_ID"` or `-e "LAYERS_OWM_API_KEY=MY_OWM_API_KEY"` from the command line if you don't want to use this feature.*
+*Note : `-v "/etc/localtime:/etc/localtime:ro"` is needed for MLAT, or you can have issues with time synchronization.*

 # Configuration